 ├─ Why Is Your FICO Score Different from Bank to Credit Card?

-✔ Get a free credit report from Equifax, Experian, or TransUnion
+✔ Get your free credit report from Equifax, Experian, or TransUnion.

 Payment history makes up 35% of your credit score—making on-time payments the single most important factor in maintaining or improving your credit.